Scaling Agents for Computer Use: Method

 \section{Method}

 Our \textbf{\finalmethod}~framework, shown in Figure~\ref{fig:methods_contribution}, is designed to enable wide scaling over many agent rollouts.
-We improve upon Agent S2 \citep{agashe2025agents2compositionalgeneralistspecialist}, a top-performing open-source agentic framework, and introduce two key components: \emph{Behavior Narrative Generator} and \emph{Behavior Best-of-N Judge}.
+We improve upon Agent S2 \citep{agashe2025agents2compositionalgeneralistspecialist}, a top-performing open-source agentic framework, and introduce two key components: \emph{Behavior Narrative Generator} and \emph{Comparative Behavior Evaluator}.
 Given a rollout, the Behavior Narrative Generator derives facts from each transition, yielding a behavior narrative that describes what the agent did (action-effects) while discarding irrelevant details.
-The Behavior Best-of-N Judge then conducts a comparative evaluation of the candidate narratives across multiple rollouts to determine the best solution.
+The Comparative Behavior Evaluator then conducts a comparative evaluation of the candidate narratives across multiple rollouts to determine the best solution.